sdiehl28/baseball-analytics/README.md

 ### Data Wrangling

 Non-standard parsing of dates and times will be performed.
+A heuristic to determine game start time will be used (as am/pm is missing).
+Other custom data processing will be performed as needed.

 Pandas datatypes will be optimized to save space and more accurately describe the attribute.
 For example, the number of hits in a game is always between 0 and 255, so a uint8 can be used rather than an int64.
 Likewise, for integer fields with missing values, the new Pandas Int64 can be used instead of requiring a float datatype.
-A similar discussion applies to Postgres column data types.

-Datatype optimizations are persisted to disk for each corresponding csv file with the suffix `_types.csv`.
+Datatype optimizations per column are persisted to disk for each corresponding csv file with the suffix `_types.csv`.

+### Data Validation

+pytest will be used to automate the running of data integrity tests, such as validating that the unique identifying fields are in fact, unique.

 ### Data Consistency

-Much of the Lahman data can be derived from the Retrosheet data by summing it per year.
-The results are not an exact match in part because Retrosheet is missing some games.
-No games are missing from Retrosheet since 1974 and less than 1% of all games are missing since 1955.

-Data consistency unit tests are provided to validate that the Retrosheet data aggregated per year is very close to the corresponding Lahman data.
-Most data unit tests are for the period 1955 through 2018 (the last available data from Lahman).
-The year 1955 was chosen as this is the first year in which both the National and American League recorded statistics for sacrifice flies, sacrifice bunts, and intentional walks.
+To verify that the scripts worked correctly, the Retrosheet player per game and team per game data will be summarized to the yearly level and compared with Lahman.
+This verification will be part of the supplied pytest test suite.

 ### Statistics per Player Role